-Over the Mantel Gallery, 3142 Carlisle Street, Columbia.
-Ongoing - OTM Gallery opened in Columbia, South Carolina in 2013 and has since earned awards for "Best Columbia Metropolitan Art Gallery" (2018) and "Best Columbia Metropolitan Gallery for Local Art" (2019).
+Over the Mantel Gallery, 3142 Carlisle Street.
+Columbia.
+Ongoing - OTM Gallery opened in Columpia, South Carolina in 2013 and has since earned awards for "Best Columbia Metro- | and exhibits.
+Hours: Mon.-Sat., 10am-9pm & politan Art Gallery" (2018) and "Best Columbia Metropolitan Gallery for Local Art" (2019).
 OTM is owned by Julia Moore and operated by Julie Coffey.
 Its purpose is to offer original artwork to the community at affordable prices.
 OTM brokers approximately 50 extremely talented artists most of whom maintain residences in the southern states of the US.
 Hours: Tue.-Sat., 11am-5pm.
 Contact: 803/719-1713 or at (https://overthemantel.com/).